-The University of Northern Iowa (hereafter referred to as University) provides telework arrangements to employees when it is mutually beneficial to both the University and the employee.
-The policy defines telework, indicates the requirements for telework agreements and indicates the responsibilities of both teleworkers and the University.
+The University of Northern Iowa (hereafter referred to as university) provides telework arrangements to employees when it is mutually beneficial to both the university and the employee.
+The policy defines telework, indicates the requirements for formal Telework Agreements and indicates the responsibilities of both teleworkers and the university.

 For rules related to work during a weather emergency, see University Policy 4.07.

-Telework is defined as any work arrangement that allows employees to work outside of their primary worksite at an alternate location, on a regular basis, at least one day a week, pursuant to an approved agreement.
+Telework is defined as any work arrangement that allows employees to work outside of their primary worksite at an alternate location, on a regular basis, at least one day a week, pursuant to an approved Telework Agreement.

-Telework arrangements may be considered for non-faculty who have completed at least six months of service in the position intended to be covered by the telework agreement.
-In some cases, the University may establish new or open positions in which telework is an expected condition of employment.
+Telework arrangements may not be considered for non-faculty until the incumbent has completed at least six months of service in the position intended to be covered by the Telework Agreement.
+In some cases, the university may establish new or open positions in which telework is an expected condition of employment.
 For those designated telework positions, the job announcement will describe the telework requirement and include a statement that the ability to work effectively and efficiently from an alternate worksite is a qualification of the position.

 Exception to the Policy for On-Campus Faculty

 University faculty members generally carry out their teaching, research, scholarly or creative work and service obligations on campus and in campus facilities.
 However, given the nature of faculty work, it is an accepted practice for faculty members to conduct their work activities on varied schedules and in alternate locations as appropriate.
-In circumstances involving faculty members with offices on the University campus, telework agreements are not required.
+In circumstances involving faculty members with offices on the university campus, formal Telework Agreements are not required.

-If it is determined that a faculty member's normal assignment warrants regular work at an alternate off-campus location, a telework agreement shall be entered into at the time of offer or assignment to the off-campus location.
+If it is determined that a faculty member's normal assignment warrants regular work at an alternate off-campus location, a formal Telework Agreement shall be entered into at the time of offer or assignment to the off-campus location.

-All telework agreements must be approved by the division vice president after consultation and verification with divisional technology support and/or central Information Technology Services to ensure data security and other information technology matter, before being sent to the HRS Director for final verification and placement in the employee's personnel file.
+All Telework Agreements must be approved by the director/department head, dean (if applicable), and division head following consultation with Information Technology to ensure data security and other information technology items are addressed.
+The Telework Agreement must then be sent to the HRS Director for final verification and placement in the employee's personnel file.

-The signed original copy of the agreement will be retained by Human Resource Services in the employee's personnel file and copies should also be retained by the employee and the employee's home department.
-Copies of telework agreements with faculty members will also be retained in the Provost's office.
+The signed original copy of the Telework Agreement will be retained by Human Resource Services in the employee's personnel file and copies should also be retained by the employee and the employee's home department.

-Voluntary telework agreements may be discontinued, without cause, at any time, at the request of either the teleworker or the University.
-When practicable, either the University or teleworker should provide a two week notice of termination of the agreement.
-However, when telework is an expected condition of employment, the telework agreement may only be discontinued at the option of the University.
+Voluntary Telework Agreements may be discontinued, without cause, at any time, at the request of either the teleworker or the university.
+When practicable, either the university or teleworker should provide a two week notice of termination of the Telework Agreement.
+However, when telework is an expected condition of employment, the Telework Agreement may only be discontinued at the option of the university.

 GENERAL CONDITIONS OF TELEWORK AGREEMENTS

 B. Hours of Work.
-The telework agreement shall specify the regularly scheduled work hours agreed upon by the teleworker and his/her supervisor.
-The amount of time the teleworking employee is expected to work shall remain the same as for on-campus work, unless specified otherwise in the agreement.
-A teleworking employee must be available during scheduled work hours by phone, e-mail or other specified methods of communication with his/her supervisor, co-workers, other university employees and others outside the University with whom job-related communication is necessary.
+The Telework Agreement shall specify the regularly scheduled work hours agreed upon by the teleworker and their supervisor.
+The amount of time the teleworking employee is expected to work shall remain the same as for on-campus work, unless specified otherwise in the Telework Agreement.
+A teleworking employee must be available during scheduled work hours by phone, e-mail or other specified methods of communication with their supervisor, co-workers, other university employees and others outside the university with whom job-related communication is necessary.

 D. Emergency Disruptions and Inclement Weather.
 If the primary worksite is closed due to an emergency or inclement weather, the supervisor will contact the teleworking employee and provide instructions about the continuation of work at the telework site.
 If there is an emergency at the telework site, such as a power outage, the teleworker will notify the supervisor as soon as possible.
 The teleworker may be reassigned to the primary worksite or an alternate worksite in such cases or be required to take leave.

 J. Intellectual Property.
-Products, documents, patents, copyrights, inventions, and records developed while teleworking are property of the University and are subject to the University's intellectual property policy (Policy 10.03).
-The teleworker must have a method to safeguard the security of all institutional data, including, but not limited to, intellectual property, proprietary information, confidential personnel information, FERPA protected student records, HIPPA protected health information, and attorney-client communications.
+Products, documents, patents, copyrights, inventions, and records developed while teleworking are property of the university and are subject to the university's intellectual property policy (Policy 10.03).
+The teleworker must have a method to safeguard the security of all institutional data, including, but not limited to, intellectual property, proprietary information, confidential personnel information, Family Educational Rights & Privacy Act (FERPA) protected student records, Health Insurance Portability & Accountability Act (HIPAA) protected health information, and attorney-client communications.